brownben/bang/docs.md

 Strings/ identifier can be used as the identifying keys in dictionaries.
 If a variable is used as a key and a value is not specified, the identifier will be used as the key and the variable value will be used as a value.
 It is mutable by default.
+An error is thrown if the property doesn't exist, except when using the `?.` accessor

 ```
 // defining dictionaries